awicker24/course-comparisons/README.md

 The following blocks of code showcase examples of the functions described in the section above.
 The user can adjust the inputs to find specific information of interest.

 ## For Arianna re dashboard
 So if you download the dash_testing.py file, then cd to whatever directory it's in via the command line (for me its `cd '/Users/anniewicker/Desktop/23-24/Fall_24/Automation'`, then type `python dash_testing.py` you should see a link like this http://127.0.0.1:8050/ somewhere in the output.
-If you paste that into your browser you should be able to see the dashboard.
+You should be able to paste that into your browser and see the dashboard.
+You have to have it running in your command line, though - just clicking that link from here won't work.